Proposed Navigation Safety Bylaw 2024

 Our Navigation Safety Bylaw

-The bylaw will consider all these users and cover all water activities and boating.
-It will set out the local rules, complementing national rules to enhance water safety and ensure that people safely use and share our waterways.
+The bylaw covers all water activities and boating and sets out the local rules, complementing national rules to enhance water safety and ensure that people safely use and share our waterways.

-Some of the water safety issues we’ve identified and are looking to address in the bylaw include:
+The Statement of Proposal sets out the main water safety issues that we’ve identified in Tasman and how we propose to address them in the bylaw.
+In summary, these are: